Instructional Designer 10/10/2016 to present

 Instructional Designer (12/04/2010 to 31/12/2011)

-She has been developing an online educational environment for 6-9 year olds which teaches English based on the Cambridge ESOL curriculum. and was launched at the Intel International Science and Engineering Fair (ISEF) 2010 in Berlin.
+She has developed an online educational environment for 6-9 year olds which teaches English based on the Cambridge ESOL curriculum. and was launched at the Intel International Science and Engineering Fair (ISEF) 2010 in Berlin.

 She has worked on a blended learning project, taking the material in their current structured study course and re-purposing the content for Interactive Whiteboards.
 To assess school capabilities she had visited a number of schools to see how the teachers were using the IWB, ascertaining capabilities and the students reactions.